moan0s/notfellchen/README.md

 Because of a wired bug the initial migrations must run two times as the first time the permissions for `create_active_adoption_notice` are created but can not yet be accessed and on the second time this permission will be added to groups.

+## Styling

+Bulma is used for styling, including related SCSS.
+All styles should eventually be migrated to SCSS.

+Use `npm run build-bulma` to generate the css file from SCSS.
+You can use `npm start` during development so that the file is re-generated upon change.

 ## Docker